UC3MSocialRobots/maggie_navigation/README.md

 ## CONTENT

 - `maggie_navigation`: a ROS metapackage.
-- `nav`: a ROS package with the launch and config files necessary to start the navigation, both real and simulated.
+- `maggie_navigation_config`: a ROS package with the launch and config files necessary to start the navigation, both real and simulated.
-- `teleop`: a ROS package with the launch and config files necessary to start the teleoperation.
+- `maggie_teleop`: a ROS package with the launch and config files necessary to start the teleoperation.

 ## LICENSE